renzhihu98/Interactive-Lab-Hub/Lab 1/README.md

 You will be assigned three partners from another group.
 Go to their github pages, view their videos, and provide them with reactions, suggestions & feedback: explain to them what you saw happening in their video.
 Guess the scene and the goals of the character.
 Ask them about anything that wasn’t clear.

 **Summarize feedback from your partners here.**

+- I think it's filling the niche of having a reminder just in general, and I like your prototype design a lot.
+- Since the water filter already has a light, it might be better to set your reminder to remind you of replacing something else, maybe the contact lens.
+- You can consider using different light to indicate different objects to replace too!

+- I'm wondering if the device will need to plug into an outlet or it will have its own battery.
+I personally recommend the first setting because it will be hard for user to know the battery is running out as you can't use light to indicate it.
+- Maybe the device could set to be only blink during the day to save the electricity and avoid disturbing the user's sleeping?
+- You could add the use cases in which you need to change the reminder, cancel it, or refresh it (suppose you just changed the filter)

+- I saw a device responding by light to user’s voice command on setting up a reminder to replace the water filter.
+The device goes green when it has successfully set up a reminder and it goes red when the reminder goes off.
+- Scene: At home when someone uses the water pitcher (Brita or something).
+- Goal: to remind users to replace the water filter at their designated time.
+- Not clear: will the light be green throughout the whole time after the reminder is set up and before the reminder goes off?
+Or does the green light only last a few seconds when it’s been set up successfully?

+In your video, I saw the user is interacting with a smart lighting device that consists of an iPhone covered by a transparent lunchbox.
+She was talking to the lighting device to set up the water filter alarm.
+When the alarm is set, the light color turns from white to green and tells the user that the remainder is set successfully.
+Later when it is time to replace the water, the device turns white to red and uses a voice message to remind the user.

+Therefore, the goal of the character is to set a reminder for water replacement.

+One thing that wasn't clear to me was the power supply.
+In your design, I don't see a battery pack or an A/C power supply on your device, so how will you supply power to your device?
+If you want to use a battery,  how would you design a battery that can last the device for two months?

 ## Make it your own